wellyshen/react-cool-dimensions/README.md

 ## Performance Optimization

-The `onResize` event will be triggered when the target element is being resized.
+The `onResize` event will be triggered whenever the size of the target element is being changed.
 We can reduce the frequency of the event callback by activating the [responsive mode](#responsive-components) or implementing our own throttled/debounced function as below.

 ```js
 import _ from "lodash";